andrewmcloud/consimilo/README.md

 consimilo is a library that utilizes locality sensitive hashing (implemented as lsh-forest) and minhashing, to support *top-k* similar item queries.
 Finding similar items across expansive data-sets is a common problem that presents itself in many real world applications (e.g. finding articles from the same source, plagiarism detection, collaborative filtering, context filtering, document similarity, etc...).
-Searching a corpus for *top-k* similary items quickly grows to an unwieldy complexity at relatively small corpus sizes *(n choose 2)*.
+Searching a corpus for *top-k* similar items quickly grows to an unwieldy complexity at relatively small corpus sizes *(n choose 2)*.
 LSH reduces the search space by "hashing" items in such a way that collisions occur as a result of similarity.
 Once the items are hashed and indexed the lsh-forest supports a *top-k* most similar items query of ~*O(log n)*.
 There is an accuracy trade-off that comes with